tuxPT/RMI_Assignment1_2023/README.md

 [http://microrato.ua.pt/], held annually at Aveiro University, uses these these tools for its Explorer league.

-### `speedc` branch
+### `linef` branch

-The `speedc` branch (this branch) is a demo of control systems based on the CiberRato tools, by hacking a collection of source files.
+The `linef` branch (this branch) is a demo of control systems based on the CiberRato tools, by hacking a collection of source files.

-The system simulates a mouse that travels along a straight with changing speed settings and using several controllers.
-The available controllers are defined by the `controller_t` type, define in `robsample/controller.h`:
+The system simulates a mouse that follows a line using several a controller.
+The types of available controllers are defined by the `controller_t` type, define in `robsample/controller.h`:

 ```C
 typedef enum {